bazthedev/SolsScope/README.md

 # SolsRNGBot
-A discord bot to periodically take screenshots of Sol's RNG on roblox, and then send them to a discord bot.
+## A discord bot to periodically take screenshots of Sol's RNG on roblox, and then send them to a discord bot.
 It takes screenshots of your screen, your storage, and your inventory.
+# Features:
+- Periodic screenshots of game, storage, and inventory
+- Autokick prevention
+# TBA:
+- Aura detection